-The 21st of June marks the summer solstice and the longest day of the year in the Western Hemisphere.
+The 21st of June marks the summer solstice and the longest day of the year.
 It also means it’s time to start thinking about your summer holidays!
 We’ve put together some tip-top tips on how to prepare for your time away, and how to save money on your holiday without sacrificing the fun!

 1. Book your flight at the right time

-According to Skyscanner booking seven weeks in advance is the optimum time for getting the best price on your airfare.
-If you’re like me and like to be hyper organised, this is going to be actual torture.
+According to Skyscanner, booking seven weeks in advance is the optimum time for getting the best price on your airfare.
+If you like to be hyper organised this might sound torturous.
 For the sake of your wallet though, try and hold yourself back and book at the time when it’s cheapest for you.
 Early morning and late night flights also tend to be cheaper.

 2. Find other ways to travel

 This obviously depends on where you’re going.
-If you’re doing relatively short haul holidays, you’re not tight on time, or you're looking for a bit of an adventure, then there are some great (and much cheaper!) ways to get where you want to go than flying.
-You can jump on a train, or book a cheap coach, or even go by boat.
+If you’re doing relatively short haul holidays, you’re not tight on time, or you're looking for a bit of an adventure, then there are some cheaper ways to get where you want to go than flying.
+You can jump on a train, book a cheap coach, or even go by boat.
 Check out these great websites for more deals on alternate ways to travel: flixbus, freighter cruisers, eurostar